DFKI-NI/mir_robot/README.md

 It probably also works with the MiR250 and MiR1000.
 If you can test it on one of those, please let us know if it works.

+This repo has been tested with the following MiR software versions:

+* 2.8.3.1
+* 2.13.4.1

-The only supported software version is **MiR software 2.8.3.1**.
-You can try if it works with other versions, but this is the one that is known to work.
+You can try if it works with other versions, but these are the ones that are known to work.

 Package overview